 Don’t Pay Unnecessary Fees

 When you book lodging and activities directly with Xanterra Travel Collection®, you avoid paying third-party booking fees.
 Furthermore, you’ll be dealing with company representatives who know the properties and are based there in some cases.
-For reservations, call 888-297-2757.
+For reservations, visit our websites or call 888-297-2757.

 Don’t Unwittingly Book the Wrong Lodging

 Some online booking sites often prominently feature accommodations outside the parks and are paid commissions for doing so.
-When it comes to the best national park lodges, your best bet is to deal directly with Xanterra Travel Collection®.
-Ready to learn more about the exciting travel experiences available from Xanterra Travel Collection® and its affiliated properties?
-Check out the latest digital issue of Explore Magazine.
+When it comes to the best national park lodges, your best bet is to book directly with Xanterra Travel Collection®.
+For more travel experiences available from the Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/stories.